Devie UI

 "use client";

-import { AlertDialog as BaseAlertDialog } from "@base-ui-components/react/alert-dialog";
+import { AlertDialog as BaseAlertDialog } from "@base-ui/react/alert-dialog";

 import clsx from "clsx";